lucas-uk/lucas-uk.github.io/_posts/2017-06-19-lucas-at-sharing-economy-workshop.md

 Trevlig resa!

-More information about Phil's work is available on his [website](http://northall.wixsite.com/home)
+*More information about Phil's work is available on his [website](http://northall.wixsite.com/home)*

 ![Phil Northall at 4th International Workshop on the Sharing Economy in Sweden]({{ site.url }}/public/images/Phil-in-lund.jpg)
 <p align="center">
-Phil Northall at 4th International Workshop on the Sharing Economy in Sweden
+Phil Northall at Lund University
 </p>